All-Hands-AI/OpenHands/docs/modules/usage/configuration-options.md

 - `workspace_mount_rewrite`
   - Type: `str`
   - Default: `""`
-  - Description: Path to rewrite the workspace mount path to
+  - Description: Path to rewrite the workspace mount path to.
+You can usually ignore this, it refers to special cases of running inside another container.

 **Miscellaneous**
 - `run_as_openhands`